 So that’s consistent with my statement that overload is more of an event than a metric, whereby you might just not be able to sustain as frequent overloading events where the requisite stress is super high.
 Where I’m a little more uncertain is at what point consolidating volume would yield more value than continuing to spread it to cram more in, but the broad thrust of this section has been that the proof of effectiveness of prior overload is in your ability to progress and so I’d stick with that – if you can’t sustainably progress with 2 equally hard sessions per week due to excess fatigue, making one slightly easier might be a logical step and so on.

-This is where I combine my previous two MOST IMPORTANT points of the article into one SUPER POINT – if your hypertrophy training never results in you being able to demonstrably induce greater stress over time, it probably sucks, and no amount of volume or frequency bullshit will fix that.
+This is where I combine my previous two MOST IMPORTANT points of the article into one SUPER POINT – if your hypertrophy training never results in you being able to demonstrably induce greater stress over time, it probably sucks.
+“Optimising” volume/frequency without the direct outcome being an improvement in that metric probably means nothing.
 You need to train at volumes that induce enough stress to elicit an adaptation, distributed such that you can recover from it, and do it again chronically.
 The proof is actually in the pudding.

 Now, while Brian (correctly, I think) points out that load progression isn’t necessary for hypertrophy, your best metric for training success in this regard is repeated set rep efforts (ie, your best 3×10, or 4×8 etc), where increases are a good indication of growth.